 GST/HST Credits

-I already left Canada and I am still receiving money from the tax agency!
+I've already left Canada but I still received money from the CRA!

 You filed your tax return in Canada as a resident for tax purposes?
-After you left Canada, you received extra payments (in addition to your tax refund) every quarter?
-If you still receive money from the tax agency after leaving, one step has been left out:
+After you left Canada, did you receive extra payments (in addition to your tax refund) every quarter?
+If you still receive money from the CRA after you left, you forgot to do one step:

-After returning home, you had to report your exit date and change the new address in the CRA online account so that they don’t automatically send you extra cheques with money that you have to pay back later anyway.
+After returning home, you had to call the CRA and tell them the departure date and the new address so that they don’t automatically send you extra cheques that you have to pay back later anyway.

 • The GST credit is a tax-free payment for low-income earners.